Sketch-Turner/NoStoneUnturned/README.md

 ```bash
 build_index.py -v -o 2 -l 2 -L 50 -F 10 -r '[a-zA-Z0-9 .&_-]+' raw.txt index.txt
 ```

-Parameters
+### Parameters
+- `-v`
--v: Verbose output (doesn't effect index)
+  Verbose output (does not affect index)

+- `-o 2`
--o 2: PDF page numbering started on the second page
+  PDF page numbering starts on the second page

+- `-l 2`
--l 2: Min length for items added to index
+  Minimum token length for items added to the index

+- `-L 50`
--L 50: Max length for items added to index
+  Maximum token length for items added to the index

+- `-F 10`
--F 10: Exclude words found on more than 10 pages
+  Exclude words appearing on more than 10 pages

--r: regex filter
+- `-r`
+  Regex filter for accepted tokens

 4. Merge indexes
 ```bash